Analysis and Mitigation of Shared Resource Contention on Heterogeneous Multicore: An Industrial Case Study: Introduction

-\item We systematically study the effect of shared resource contention on the performance of the AR-HUD application, using state-of-the-art denial-of-service (DoS) attackers as additional aggressor tasks~\cite{bechtel2019dos}.
-We find the recently proposed cache bank-aware DoS attack~\cite{bechtel2023cache} to be especially effective in delaying the execution latency and, consequently, degrading the accuracy of the SLAM algorithm.
-We also find that executing GPU kernels can significantly impact the performance of the SLAM algorithm, which runs on the CPU.

-\item We show that the SLAM algorithm's accuracy can degrade even when input frames are processed in real-time (i.e., meeting their deadline) because the increased execution latency of the SLAM task's key threads can significantly impact the accuracy.
-We find that these delays cause the trajectory generated by the SLAM algorithm to significantly deviate from the ground truth.

-\item We propose RT-Gang++, an extension to the RT-Gang scheduling framework that enables partitioned gang scheduling, LLC and iGPU bandwidth throttling capabilities to better protect diverse real-time tasksets.
-By employing RT-Gang++, we show that it can effectively protect the performance of the AR-HUD application even in the presence of aggressor tasks without over-provisioning the system.
-Note that RT-Gang++ will be released as open-source. \end{itemize}
+By employing RT-Gang++, we are able to safely consolidate the AR-HUD application on the Jetson Nano platform, even in the presence of malicious DoS attacks, and achieve desired real-time performance and accuracy.
+In addition, we also ported RT-Gang++ on a Raspberry Pi 4 platform, and evaluate its effectiveness.
+For reproducible dissemination, we release the AR-HUD application setup, including our ROS2 port of OV$^2$SLAM, evaluation scripts, and RT-Gang++, as open-source~\footnote{\url{https://github.com/CSL-KU/ArmArHudChallenge}}.

 The rest of this paper is organized as follows.
 Section~\ref{sec:bac-vslam} describes the ARM Industrial Challenge problem.
 Section~\ref{sec:bac-dos} describes microarchitectural DoS attacks for the challenge.
 Section~\ref{sec:case} discusses our experimental setup.
 Section~\ref{sec:evaluation} presents our empirical evaluation of the challenge's case-study application.
-Section~\ref{sec:mitigation} presents a mitigation approach and its effects.
+Section~\ref{sec:mitigation} presents a mitigation approach.
+Section~\ref{sec:results} presents the results.
 We review related work in Section~\ref{sec:related} and conclude in Section~\ref{sec:conclusion}.